Where can I get help with my landlord if I can’t afford a lawyer?

 You might also be able to find legal help in other places.
 Some of these options include:

 - Community Legal Clinics (CLCs): Most CLCs across Ontario give free legal help or advice on law issues to people who have low incomes.

-- Tenant Duty Counsel: Tenant Duty Counsel are lawyers and community legal workers who can help you at most locations across the province.
+- Tenant Duty Counsel: Tenant Duty Counsel are lawyers and community legal workers who can help you at most (LTB) locations across the province.
 Usually, if you have a telephone hearing scheduled, you can also reach duty counsel by telephone.
-Duty counsel can give you advice about your legal rights and responsibilities, and the Board process.
-They can also help you work out a settlement with your landlord or help you talk to Board mediators.
+Duty counsel can give you advice about your legal rights and responsibilities, and the LTB process.
+They can also help you work out a settlement with your landlord or help you talk to LTB mediators.

 - JusticeNet: JusticeNet is a non-profit organization that helps people in Ontario whose income is too high to get legal aid and too low to afford legal fees.
 They offer services for a fee based on income.

 - If your landlord is discriminating against you, you might be able to get help from the Centre for Equality Rights in Accommodation or from the Human Rights Legal Support Centre.

-- Depending on where you live in Ontario, you might be able to speak to a Board mediator before your hearing date.
-You can call the Board to find out if this is possible in your case.
+- Depending on where you live in Ontario, you might be able to speak to a LTB mediator before your hearing date.
+You can call the LTB to find out if this is possible in your case.